 Meshes can include far more detail than any solid modeling you can do in Studio.
 They can also have internal rigs and textures, allowing you to create lifelike objects that you can pose and animate.

-The Terrain object allows you to generate and sculpt detailed and realistic terrain environments, such as mountains, pools of water, or a flat desert.
+The Terrain object allows you to generate and sculpt detailed and realistic terrain environments, such as mountains, bodies of water, grass-covered hills, or a flat desert.
 Using the Terrain Editor, you can easily generate and alter large regions of terrain.

 A Model is a container object for geometric groupings, such as BasePart, Motor6D objects, and other models.
 Models can be simple groupings or you can set a primary part within the model, so that it functions as an assembly, which the physics engine treats as a single rigid body.
 Models can also contain scripts that act on the individual objects of the model.